Birth Story webrings are at the bottom of this page.

 If there had been some complication and transfer to hospital had become necessary, it would have helped me to know that I'd done just about everything I could to have a normal labour and birth, and that if intervention was necessary in spite of all that preparation and my best efforts, then I would be very glad that it was available.

 The midwifery care I received was excellent.
 Throughout my pregnancy, the community midwives I saw were all supportive of home birth, and seemed confident and well informed on the subject.

 During the labour, although I found that I did not want to be fussed over, it gave me confidence to see that Norma was so calm and relaxed.
 The impression I got from her throughout was that she was perfectly sure that this labour was going to progress smoothly, and I felt that if she was so confident, with all her experience, then I certainly didn't have anything to worry about.
 Having said that, if there had been a problem then I have no doubt that she would have been well prepared to deal with it - and I would have trusted her, and accepted her recommendations.
 Thank you, Norma!

-Lee was exclusively breastfed until he was about 5 months old when he started to pinch pieces of fruit from my plate!
-He is still breastfeeding once or twice a day at the time of writing.
-When he was little, I breastfed fully on demand and carried Lee in a sling most of the time - he was a very demanding baby and there were many days when he apparently wanted to feed all day long.
+L was exclusively breastfed until he was about 5 months old when he started to pinch pieces of fruit from my plate!
+He carried on breastfeeding until he was a toddler.
+When he was little, I breastfed fully on demand and carried L in a sling most of the time - he was a very demanding baby and there were many days when he apparently wanted to feed all day long.
 He was around 6 months old before he ever went more than 2 hours between feeds.
-However, this wasn't a problem - I didn't have have anything to do that was more important than feeding my baby, and I found that breastfeeding forced me to sit down and rest, which was good for me.
+However, this wasn't a problem - I didn't have have anything to do that was more important than feeding my baby, and I found that breastfeeding f orced me to sit down and rest, which was good for me.
 I also found it a great opportunity to catch up on my reading!